Zamarripa232/BoringStuffAutomated/README.md

 ## WAT
 Needed a place to save my work from [Automate the Boring Stuff with Python](http://automatetheboringstuff.com).
-I worked up to chapter 4 without using a vcs but I wanted to get more used to learning git sooooooo here I am.
+This is an old repo from when I initially worked through the content.
+I wasn't great about doing using git at the time and never really updated this repo.

-## Y NO UPDATE THO
+## WHY UPDATE
-Turns out everything on AtBSwP can be knocked out in 20 min and doesn't really benefit from version control.
-I'm keeping this up as a sort of timestamp for remembering when I started trying to automate more.
+I'm working through the content again to refresh myself with basic Python so I figured it was as good a time as any to use the existing repo.